Play Live Radio

 /

-The tournament will be hosted by 16 cities across three countries in North America — including Seattle.
+The men's international soccer tournament is hosted by 16 cities across three countries in North America — including Seattle.

-This is among the biggest sporting event Seattle has hosted; an estimated 750,000 people are expected to visit over the six-week tournament.
+This is among the biggest sporting events Seattle has hosted; an estimated 750,000 people are expected to visit over the six-week tournament.
 But in many ways it is a regional event.

 To help you figure out what to do during this summer's tournament, we have compiled this guide to the World Cup, from the big soccer events in Seattle to festivities around the region.

 And stay tuned!
-We will be adding to this guide in the coming weeks.
+We will be adding to this guide as the tournament continues.

 Pacific Northwest schedule